raf-1404/cybersec/README.md

    opens microsoft edge and powershell infinte times

- b) virus.vbs is a simple virus in Visual BASIC Script
+ b) virus.vbs is a simple virus in Visual BASIC Script .
+Is a source code of a simple virus file that I've created that works on windows system if security settings are turned of in C++ that are divided into parts

+ OPENS NOTEPAD AND Pastes current date to it 100 times Blocks input from mouse and keyboard thru blockinput windows api opens a url in web browser and opens it 6 times